Generic Name: rituximab (ri TUX i mab)

 Before taking this medicine

-Rituximab may cause a serious brain infection called progressive multifocal leukoencephalopathy (PML).
+Rituximab may cause a serious brain infection that can lead to disability or death.
 This infection may be more likely if have used an immunosuppressant drug in the past, or if you have received rituximab with a stem cell transplant.

 You should not be treated with rituximab if you are allergic to it.